 Any phone calls or messages can be made through the School Office.
 Calls to the teachers should be made before or after school hours or a message may be left on voice mail.
+It is highly recommended that you contact teachers via email.
 TEACHERS ARE NOT AVAILABLE TO SPEAK ON THE PHONE DURING CLASS TIME.